Sierra Leone Creole people: Nova Scotians and the Freetown Colony 1792–1799

 The proponents and directors of the Sierra Leone colony believed that a new colony did not need black settlers from London.
 The directors decided to offer resettlement to African Americans from Nova Scotia, despite the failure of the last colony.
 These settlers were Black Loyalists, American slaves who had escaped to British lines and fought with them during the American Revolution, to earn freedom.
 The British government had transported more than 3,000 freedmen to Nova Scotia for resettlement, together with white Loyalists.
 Some of the African Americans were from South Carolina and the Sea Islands, of the Gullah culture; others were from states along the eastern seaboard up to New England.

 Some 1200 of these blacks emigrated to Sierra Leone from Halifax Harbour on 15 January 1792, arriving between 28 February and 9 March 1792.
-On 11 March 1792, the Nova Scotian Settlers disembarked from the 14 passenger ships that had carried them from Nova Scotia to Sierra Leone and marched toward a large cotton tree near George Street.
+On 11 March 1792, the Nova Scotian Settlers disembarked from the 14 passenger ships that had carried them from Nova Scotia to Sierra Leone and marched toward the large cotton tree near George Street.
 As the Settlers gathered under the tree, their preachers held a thanksgiving service and the white minister, Rev. Patrick Gilbert preached a sermon.
 After the religious services, the settlement was officially established and was designated Freetown.
 The Settler men cleared the forest and shrub and built a new settlement on the overgrown site that had formerly contained the Granville Town settlement.

 They had a profound influence on Creole culture; many of the Western attributes of Creole society were conveyed by the "Settlers", who continued what was familiar to them from their past lives.
 In Sierra Leone they were called the Nova Scotians or "Settlers" (the 1787 Settlers were called the Old Settlers).
 They founded the capital of Sierra Leone in 1792.
 The descendants of African Americans remained an identifiable ethnic group until the 1870s, when the Creole identity was beginning to form.